Polymer Clay Collar Necklaces, Bibs, Cuffs, and Curved Bases

 If the design uses overlapping rows, place the lower row first and let the upper row hide only as much of it as the reference needs.

-This is how layered scallop collars stay readable.
+This is how layered scallop collars stay centered and clear.
 If the rows are built out of order, the reveal changes from side to side and the collar stops feeling centered.

 Support The Curve Through The Bake